The Secular Transition: A bibliographic essay

 Dimensions of disagreement

-To sum up, there is a striking lack of agreement about the nature and causes of declining religious identity, practice and belief.
+As is evident from the literature review above – abbreviated as it is – there is a striking lack of agreement about the nature and causes of declining religious identity, practice and belief.
 At least four dimensions of disagreement are apparent.

-Thirdly, among scholars who accept the idea that modernisation creates problems for religion, there is a tension between simple and complex explanations.
-Some have tried to identify one key factor as the driver of the process, while others take a multi-causal view.
+Thirdly, there is a tension between simple and complex explanations.
+Some scholars have tried to identify one key factor as the driver of the process of change or decline, while others take a multi-causal view.

 Fourthly, there is disagreement about the speed of the process.
 The standard position was that secularisation develops over centuries.
 More recently, a number of authors have argued that religious decline has been sudden, at least in some countries.